bvn13/my-emacs-config/README.md

 10. `M-S-UP` - kill the current row or horizontal line
 11. `M-S-DOWN` - insert new row above the current row

+#### Diff

+There is a possibility to compare two regions.

+1. Select first region
+2. `C-c C-d s` - start diff
+3. Select second region
+4. `C-c C-d e` - end diff -> it shows a diff of two regions selected before in separate buffer

+You can easily abort diff with `C-c C-d x`

 ## Features

 ### OS Shell